jasongregori/mini-frameworks-working/readme.markdown

 The Goal
 --------

 A mini framework should have the usefulness and ease of use of a code snippet without all the work organizing or upkeep that comes with a bigger code framework/library.
-They should be **simple**, allowing the user to easily understand what it does and how it works (if possible)....
+The header should be **simple**, allowing the user to easily understand what it does.
+If possible, the implementation should be **simple**, allowing the user to easily understand how it works.

-This repository is a set of useful mini frameworks covering a broad range of uses to show you what a mini framework is and why they are useful.
 I hope others will create their own repositories and mini frameworks they find useful.
 In the future, I hope something along these lines plays out:

 > John needs to base 64 a string.
 He searches for a mini framework that base 64 encodes.
 He finds one, throws it in his project, and is good to go.